 Although felines are portrayed to be solitary creatures who don’t need much company or attention, this isn’t quite the case.
 Cats really do benefit from interactive play with their owners just as much as dogs do and love the consistency and bond with their owners that playtime engenders.

 Certified cat behavior consultant Pam Johnson-Bennet recommends that owners should schedule their play sessions in twice a day, lasting ten to fifteen minutes per session.
 Not only will playing with toys keep the bond between you and your cat strong, but this will also use up much of cats’ excess energy that they keep pent up during the day!
 Experts recommend purchasing ping pong balls to throw around for your cat to exert energy chasing after.
+For a wider selection of choices, check out our guides on interactive cat toys and cat toys.

 - Purchase an automatic feeder